asifaslam360/Facense-AI-Facial-Matching-App/README.md

 # Features:
 Upload an image of a person for matching.

 Upload a folder of images to compare against.

 Uses AI-powered DeepFace to perform face detection and recognition.

 Displays the uploaded image and the matched image side by side.
-Progress spinner to indicate processing.
-Professional and visually appealing interface with custom HTML and CSS.

 # Technologies Used:
-Python 3.8+
+Python 3.8+.
 Streamlit: For building the web application interface.
 DeepFace: For face detection and recognition.
 OpenCV: For image processing.
 NumPy: For numerical computations.